Water-Melon/Melang/docs/lib/sys.md

 ##### str

-Get string value of a variable.
+Convert the variable to a string.

 ```
 sys.str(var);